davidcolton/WiDSIrelandLab2025/docs/lab-1/readme.md

     )
 ```

 In this first piece of code we **try** to determine if there is a local Ollama server running on `http://127.0.0.1:11434`.
 If the Ollama server is found then an `OllamaLLM` model instance is created for use later.
-If the Ollama server is not found the code then reverts to using the Granite 3.2-8b model served from Replicate .
+If the Ollama server is not found the code then reverts to using the Granite 3.2-8b model served from Replicate.

 ### Chunk Document